yjj10/yjj10.github.io/_publications/2023/2024pub-PEFT.md

   for pre-trained vision models, systematically reviewing methodologies and introducing the V-PEFT Bench benchmark.
   We categorize existing approaches into addition-based, partial-based, unified-based, and multi-task tuning, and provide insights into widely used datasets and applications.
-  The survey has already received 130+ citations and the associated GitHub repository has earned 570+ stars, highlighting its significant impact in both academia and practice.
+  The survey has already received "130+ citations" and the associated GitHub repository has earned "570+ stars", highlighting its significant impact in both academia and practice.
 cover:          /assets/images/photos/peft-survey.jpg
 authors:
 - Yi Xin (co-first author)